matematikaadit/jombloforth/README.md

 It will create a statically linked 64-bit elf executable with debugging symbol on.

-Alternatively, for convenience, the jombloforth make target is provided.
+Alternatively, you can just run this if gnu make is installed.
-To invoke it, just run:

 ```
 make jombloforth